jwplayer/ott-web-app/docs/features/user-watchlists.md

 #### JWP

-For JWP customers it is possible to add 100 items for Favorites and 100 for Watch History
+For JWP the limit is 50 items for Favorites and 50 for Watch History.

 #### Cleeng